No search results..

 Show Hours: Saturday and Sunday: 10- 4pm

-Creations in Cushing is back in the Barn for summer 2026, with over 30 artists and their variety of mediums, crafts, arts and interests!
+Our arts and crafts show is back!
+Creations in Cushing , with over 30 artists and their variety of mediums, crafts, arts and interests!
 Paintings, Fiber Arts, Mixed Media, Sculpture, Boats and more!
 To get a prospectus, contact: cushingaitb@gmail.com or scroll to the bottom of this page to “Exhibitors”, click on it, and the prospectuses can be downloaded from there.

 Always Fun!